riyamittal12426/LazySheeps/CLERK_OAUTH_QUICK_START.md

 ```
 ┌────────────────────────────────────┐
 │                                    │
-│       Sign in to LangHub           │
+│       Sign in to Katalyst           │
 │                                    │
 │  ┌──────────────────────────────┐ │
 │  │ 🔵 Continue with Google      │ │ ← Google button